Isagoge: Predicables

 The predicables (Lat. praedicabilis, that which may be stated or affirmed, sometimes called quinque voces or five words) is, in scholastic logic, a term applied to a classification of the possible relations in which a predicate may stand to its subject.
-The list given by the schoolmen and generally adopted by modern logicians is based on the original fourfold classification given by Aristotle (Topics, a iv.
+The list given by the schoolmen and generally adopted by medieval logicians is based on the original fourfold classification given by Aristotle (Topics, a iv.
 101 b 17–25): definition (horos), genus (genos), property (idion), accident (sumbebekos).
 The scholastic classification, obtained from Boëthius's version of the Isagoge, modified Aristotle's by substituting differentia (diaphora) and species (eidos) for definition (horos).
 The method of definition by diairesis, or differentiation, was known and practiced by Aristotle.

-Porphyrian Tree
+Porphyrian tree

 In medieval textbooks, the all-important Porphyrian tree illustrates his logical classification of substance.
 To this day, taxonomy benefits from concepts in the Porphyrian tree in classifying living organisms: see cladistics.